Klipper3d/klipper/docs/Config_Reference.md

 #invert: False
 #   TRUE inverts the pixels on certain OLED displays.
 The default is
 #   False.
+#height: 64
+#   Display height in pixels.
+Valid values are 32 or 64.
+The default
+#   is 64.
 #x_offset: 0
 #   Set the horizontal offset value on SH1106 displays.
 The default is
 #   0.